Here is a list of our most frequently asked questions

 A Letter before Claim is a letter warning you that court proceedings will be issued in the absence of a response.

-If you have received a Letter before Claim, then you should complete the reply form and Standard Financial Statement enclosed with the Letter before Claim and return this to us as per the instructions on the letter, to tell us about your financial circumstances and let us know if you are able to make an offer of payment based on what you can afford to pay and how and when you would like to make payments.
+If you have received a Letter before Claim, then you should complete the reply form and Standard Financial Statement enclosed with the Letter before Claim and return this to us as per the instructions on the letter to tell us about your financial circumstances and let us know if you can make an offer of payment based on what you can afford and how and when you would like to make payments.

-If you are experiencing difficulties, would like to dispute the debt or do not think that you can pay anything towards the debt, then please contact us so that we can understand your position and help you get free money advice.
+If you are experiencing difficulties; would like to dispute the debt; or do not think that you can pay anything towards the debt, please contact us so that we can understand your position and help you get free money advice.